audiophonics/RaspDacMinilcd/README.md

 ## Currently supported :

 ### Volumio
-* Installation of OLED Display
+* Installation of LCD Display
 * Installation of IR remote
 * Installation of aptswi (Tiny web interface with some custom option.
 It is also used as a server to pass the LCD display template to a Chromium instance).